 How physiotherapy can help people with lung conditions

-This is why air pollution is so dangerous for your lungs
+Why is air pollution so dangerous for your lungs?

 Long gone, fortunately, are the days of the old 'London Smog', where thousands of people died every year from complications of the blanket of pollution that covered the city.
 In the UK, we don't tend to see the same very high levels as the world's highest-ranking polluted cities, Beijing, New Delhi, Santiago in Chile and Mexico City.

 The combination of sulfur dioxide (produced when fossil fuels are burned, and the major culprit in acid rain) and nitrogen dioxide from motor vehicles and generators, is a toxic mix.
 Cities like Los Angeles, surrounded on three sides by mountains, find their pollutants trapped under a layer of warm air and unable to escape.
 But low wind speeds in the UK can have a similar effect, with pollutants not being blown away.

 Are you eligible for a free NHS flu vaccination?

 You may be entitled to a free NHS flu vaccination from your GP or local pharmacist.
 Find out if you are eligible today.

 We now have a much better understanding of how air pollution does its damage.
 As well as toxic gases, tiny particles, known as particulate matter, or PM, can reach deep into your body.
 As well as damaging your lungs, the smaller particles can actually get into your bloodstream, reaching your heart and even your brain.
 So pollution has now been linked with a higher risk of heart attack and possibly even stroke and dementia.